Bastardkb/bastardkb.github.io/bg_scylla/05diodes.md

 {: .tip }
-From now on, we will refer to this plate as the "Right PCB".
+From now on, we will refer to this plate as the "Left PCB".

 ## Left side - Plate - installing the diodes